 2. The final 4% of your grade derives from your class attendance.
-Roll will be taken.
+Roll will be taken though not every day.
 Failure to appear in class before 15 minutes into class time counts as an absence.
 You are allowed three absences.
 Beyond that you forfeit 4 percentage points.